The Razer Blade 16 has the world's first dual mode mini-LED display

-(Pocket-lint) - During CES 2023 Razer revealed a pair of new laptops packed full of the latest tech.
+During CES 2023 Razer revealed a pair of new laptops packed full of the latest tech.

 The Blade 16 is one of the interesting highlights from the show for a few different reasons.
 The first is its claim to having the world's first dual mode mini-LED display but also this is a 16-inch laptop that's been crammed into a frame that's just a smidge bigger than the previous Razer Blade 15 model.